 Tuesday, February 24 – 4:00-5:30 pm (PST): Han Dynasty Burials: Funerary Banner of the Lady of Dai

-In this session we will consider the burial objects from the Han Dynasty (206 BCE – 220 CE), discuss changing traditions in burial practices, and examine the Funerary banner of the Lady of Dai (Xin Zhui) and related grave goods.
+In this session we considered the burial objects from the Han Dynasty (206 BCE – 220 CE), discussed changing traditions in burial practices, and examined the Funerary Banner of the Lady of Dai (Xin Zhui) and related grave goods.

 Tuesday, March 3 – 4:00-5:30 pm (PST): Longmen Cave Complex

-This session will examine the iconographic influences on the elaborate and expansive rock-cut Longmen Buddhist complex, dating to the Tang Dynasty (618-907).
-While focusing on the Longmen site, we will make iconographic and stylistic connections to other colossal Buddhist sculptural programs.
+This session examined the iconographic influences on the elaborate and expansive rock-cut Longmen Buddhist complex, dating to the Tang Dynasty (618-907).
+While focusing on the Longmen site, we made iconographic and stylistic connections to other colossal Buddhist sculptural programs.

 Tuesday, March 10 – 4:00-5:30 pm (PDT): Night Attack on the Sanjō Palace

-This session will highlight the dynamic and dramatic Events of the Heiji Era handscroll.
-Dating to the Kamakura Period (1185-1333), this handscroll captures the waning moments of the Heian period (794-1185) and conveys shifting stylistic changes in Japanese handscrolls, which will be explored in this session.
+This session highlighted the dynamic and dramatic Events of the Heiji Era handscroll.
+Dating to the Kamakura Period (1185-1333), this handscroll captured the waning moments of the Heian period (794-1185) and conveyed shifting stylistic changes in Japanese handscrolls, which were explored in this session.

 Tuesday, March 17 – 4:00-5:30 pm (PDT): Images of the Southern Barbarians

-In this session we will examine depictions of the “Southern Barbarians” (Namban) in Japanese folding screens of the early 17th century.
-Through these depictions of foreign visitors, we can see what captured the imagination of Japanese artists who may or may not have had first-hand knowledge of these visitors.
+In this session we examined depictions of the “Southern Barbarians” (Namban) in Japanese folding screens of the early 17th century.
+Through these depictions of foreign visitors, we saw what captured the imagination of Japanese artists who may or may not have had first-hand knowledge of these visitors.

 Tuesday, March 24 – 4:00-5:30 pm (PDT): Art of Xu Bing

-This session will focus on the life and works of Chinese artist Xu Bing (b.
+This session focused on the life and works of Chinese artist Xu Bing (b.
 1955).
-Well known for A Book from the Sky (1987-1991), Xu Bing’s prolific career has continued to push artistic boundaries of traditional Chinese arts forms while imploring viewers to question what they are seeing and how we experience and interpret his work.
+Well known for A Book from the Sky (1987-1991), Xu Bing’s prolific career continued to push artistic boundaries of traditional Chinese art forms while prompting viewers to question what they were seeing and how they experienced and interpreted his work.

 Program Leaders

-This program will be led by NCTA leader and art historian Melanie King.
+This program was led by NCTA leader and art historian Melanie King.

 Benefits

-Two free WA OSPI clock hours are available for each session attended.
+Two free WA OSPI clock hours were available for each session attended.